The double copy effective action: a quantum (chromodynamics) approach to space-time: Outlook

 This has immediate applications.
 For EFT construction it offers a alternative to ansatz methods, especially for complex high-erivative operators or theories with many fields.
 The procedure is straightforward and there is non-trivial potential for automation and database engagement with physical content defining both actions and predictions simultaneously.

 It should be noted that the efficacy of the double-copy prescription, evident in scattering amplitudes across a wide range of theories, has naturally spurred investigations into its underlying mathematical foundations.
 Significant progress has been made in understanding these structures from the perspective of homotopy algebras, such as $L_\infty$-algebras and the Batalin-Vilkovisky formalism (e.g., \cite{Borsten:2023ned} and references therein).
+There has also been progress on the kinematic Hopf algebra relevant to double-copy~\cite{Brandhuber:2021bsf,Fu:2025jpp}.
 These approaches aim to provide a rigorous algebraic basis for color-kinematics duality and the double-copy operation itself, often by identifying kinematic algebras as part of these sophisticated mathematical structures.

 Our work, while starting from the S-matrix and focusing on a direct, constructive path to actions, is complementary to these formal algebraic investigations.
-By providing an explicit 'amplitude-to-action' map that preserves double-copy structures, we offer a concrete realization of these principles at the level of effective Lagrangians and quantum states.
+By providing an explicit `amplitude-to-action' map that preserves double-copy structures, we offer a concrete realization of these principles at the level of effective Lagrangians and quantum states.
 It would be interesting future work to explore the precise connections between our constructed operators and their counterparts in the language of homotopy algebras.

 The construction presented here explicitly applies the method of maximal cuts to identify and isolate the novel contribution of every local gravitational operator.
 This framework is not restricted to tree level: it builds upon the same unitarity-compatible bookkeeping used in multiloop computations, where maximal-cut techniques have been extensively employed to project out unwanted scalar and two-form contributions.
 In fact, this approach was recently formalized precisely as a maximal-cut-based operation in~\cite{Carrasco:2021bmu}, where it was used to extract the Einstein–Hilbert predictions at loop level from the gravitational double copy.